CallEmUp/spotifySongAnalysis/README.md

 The results from the Shapiro-Wilk tests for normality show extremely low p-values for all the features.
 Duration, Loudness, Speechiness, Acousticness, Instrumentalness, and Liveness have p-values that are 0.0, strongly suggesting that these distributions are not normal.
 Danceability, Energy, Valence, and Tempo although not zero, have p-values that are very close to zero (well below any conventional alpha level such as 0.05), indicating these features are also not normally distributed.
 Therefore, the results indicate the rejection of the null hypothesis and none of the song features in the dataset are normally distributed.

 ## Question 2:
 Is there a relationship between song length and popularity of a song?
-If so, is the relationship positive or negative?

 In this question, I attempted to identify if there is a relationship between the duration of a song and its popularity.
 Understanding this relationship is important for song production and marketing as it might inform decisions if longer or shorter songs tend to be more popular.
 To explore this relationship, I employed a scatterplot to visually assess the correlation between these two variables.
 A scatterplot was used as it is one of the most straightforward methods to visualize potential correlations or trends between two quantitative variables.
 To aid alongside the visual analysis, a statistical test was performed to quantify the strength and direction of the relationship between song duration and popularity.
 Pearson’s correlation coefficient was calculated as it measures the linear correlation between two variables, providing both the strength and direction of the relationship.